-Management fees in respect of Series B are calculated at a maximum of 1.4% per annum, before GST/HST, of the daily Net Asset Value of Series B. Management fee distributions for the year ended December 31, 2022 were approximately \$20,000 (2021 - \$23,000).
+Management fees in respect of Series B are calculated at a maximum of 0.90% per annum, before GST/HST, of the daily Net Asset Value of Series B. Management fees in respect of Series F are calculated at a maximum of 0.70% per annum, before GST/HST, of the daily Net Asset Value of Series F. Management fee distributions year ended December 31, 2022 were nil (2021 - nil).
 No management fees were paid with respect to Series A units.